ayamir/dotfiles/nord/.dwm-with-polybar/README.md

 The simple script in `.local/bin/` called `switch-po` can switch `nord-light` and `nord-dark` theme through a shortcut defined in `.dwm/config.def.h`.

 All of details about how to switch you can see in it.

+### Polybar

+The script `../.dwmpobar` is used to start/restart polybar.

+You should apply [polybar-dwm-module](https://github.com/mihirlad55/polybar-dwm-module) first to make polybar's dwm module work.

+Polybar's config is in `../.config/polybar`.
+If you want to change config's dir, please change `../dwmpobar` too.